-The Ukrainian Community circulated a site for persons to refer to when seeking accommodation,21 yet not information is available as to its effectiveness or operation.
+In 2022, the Ukrainian Community set up a website for persons to refer to when seeking accommodation, yet no information regarding its effectiveness or operation is available.
+The website was eventually shut down and is no longer available.

 Reception in private accommodation is not organised by the State.
 It would only be involved if, as with all other situations, the situation raised issues of security or violation or rent laws.